-We develop, market and support a wide range of software and combined hardware and software products and services for information technology (IT) security and offer our customers an extensive portfolio of network and gateway security solutions, data and endpoint security solutions and management solutions.
-Our solutions operate under a unified security architecture that enables end-to-end security with a single line of unified security gateways and allow a single agent for all endpoint security that can be managed by a single unified management console.
-This unified management allows for ease of deployment and centralized control and is supported and enforced with real-time security updates.
-Our products and services are sold to enterprises, service providers, small and medium sized businesses and consumers.
-Our Open Platform for Security (OPSEC) framework allows customers to extend the capabilities of our products and services with third-party hardware and security software applications.
-Our products are sold, integrated and serviced by a network of partners worldwide.
+Check Point develops, markets and supports a wide range of software, as well as combined hardware and software products and services for IT security.
+We offer our customers an extensive portfolio of network and gateway security solutions, data and endpoint security solutions and management solutions.
+Our solutions operate under a unified security architecture that enables end-to-end security with a single line of unified security gateways, and allow a single agent for all endpoint security that can be managed from a single unified management console.
+This unified management allows for ease of deployment and centralized control and is supported by and reinforced with real-time security updates.